STT-Seah/Devops/README.md

    7.Scroll down to github pages sections to get the url and the github pages sites is ready instantly

-   8.Go back to the repository and select README.md
+   8.Go back to the repository and select README.md **Start this step from here to edit github pages and ignore step 1 to 7**

    9.To overwrite create new file